How Snowflakes Form: Homeschool Lesson Plan

 Easter Craft: Easy Easter Decorations

 Easter crafts that your children can make CAN become an actual decoration in your house, not just a keepsake.
 Using an old gift bag and tissue paper, we created two really cute wall hangings.
 SUPPLIES NEEDED: Gift bag (old or new) Tissue paper (old or new - it is going to get crumpled) Glue Construction paper Old cardboard or foam board Tape Scissors PREPARING YOUR CRAFT SUPPLIES: The crucial key to a successful craft with your children is to have the supplies all ready.
 Your children will lose interest quickly if they have to sit still and watch Mommy do a bunch of gathering and sorting.
 Trace a circle from a plate for the chick decoration.
 I suggest using yellow paper to keep the chick all one color.
-Draw a decorated egg on construction paper.
-We … [Read more...]
+Draw a decorated egg on construction paper. … [Read more...]